KunyiLiu/k8sedge-sre-agent/health-ui/backend/README.md

   curl -X POST http://localhost:8000/api/workflow/test -H "Content-Type: application/json" -d '{"pod_name":"demo-pod-123"}'
   ```

+## Why WebSocket for the Workflow API

+The diagnostic workflow is a long-running, step-by-step process (ReAct + function calling) that benefits from real-time, bidirectional communication between the UI and backend.

+- Real-time streaming: The agent emits incremental events (think/act/observe, tool outputs, status changes).
+WebSockets let the server push updates immediately without polling or waiting for the full response.
+- Bidirectional control: Human-in-the-loop approvals/denials, pause/resume, and cancellation are sent from the client mid-run.
+Duplex WebSocket messaging supports these control signals natively; SSE is server-to-client only and HTTP would require many request/response cycles.
+- Session-centric state: Each workflow maintains context across steps.
+A persistent WebSocket session simplifies correlation, avoids repeated stateless rehydration, and reduces orchestration overhead.
+- Backpressure and cancellation: The client can signal cancel/pause; the server can pace event flow.
+This is harder to model cleanly with plain HTTP.
+- Efficiency: Eliminates repeated polling, reducing backend load and latency.
+The UI receives granular progress updates, improving UX for multi-minute diagnostics.
+- Reliability hooks: Heartbeats/ping-pong and reconnection strategies can be layered for robust UX over flaky networks.

+Notes:
+- Metrics/health endpoints remain HTTP (short, stateless queries).
+- Ensure ingress/proxies permit WebSocket upgrades and suitable timeouts (e.g., Nginx `upgrade` headers, idle timeout > workflow duration).

 ## Run with Docker (standalone)
 Build and run just the backend container from `health-ui/`:
 ```powershell